-*- coding: utf-8 -*-

 Note this functionality is implemented via the mspass_func_wrapper decorator.

-:return: Seismogram object containing the RF estimates.
+:return: Returns a Seismogram object containing the RF estimates.

 The orientations are always the same as the input.